Ohio as America Professional Development Institute

 What time does registration start?

-Registration will take place from 8:30am-9:00am on both July 31st and August 1st.
-A light breakfast will be provided on both days of the Institute.
+Check-in will take place from 8:30am-9:00am on both July 31st and August 1st.
+A continental breakfast will be provided on both days of the Institute.

 Will I receive lunch?